tbidne/shrun/README.md

 All well and good, but this approach has several deficiencies:

 1. There is no information about how long the commands have been running.
 If any of the commands are long-lived, how would we know when it has been "too long" and the commands should be cancelled?
-One could use a wall clock or a stopwatch, but that is imprecise and requires remembering every time the commands are run, which is certainly unsatisfying.
+We could use a wall clock or a stopwatch, but that is imprecise and requires remembering every time the commands are run, which is certainly unsatisfying.

 1. These commands are all run synchronously even though there may be no relation between them.
 For example, three commands that each take 5 minutes will combine to take 15 minutes.
 This is usually unnecessary.